hakanolgun/notes-from-books/Economy/2019-the_narrow_corridor.md

 Nazi Germany and Communist China shows that leviathan can be bad also.
 The state finished anarchy but it murder his people, monitor them etc.

-Hobbes was also wrong about the stateless means violance.
-There are societies which has no leviathan but in order and no violence.
-Mbuti Pygmies, Akan people of Ghana and Cote D'Ivoire.
-But people of these societies gave their freedom.
-No liberty.

 - In Chapter 2 we will explain how shackled leviathan emerges in a narrow corridor.
 - In Chapter 3 we will explain why absent leviathants may be unstable.
 - In Chapter 4 we will examine consequences of the absent and despotic leviathans for the economy and social lifes.